Choosing a Retreat Location

 Choosing the initial location

 Usually we’re looking at a broad area (Europe for example) based on where we’ve been in recent years.
-We’re judging potential locations based on travel time for humans (and what kind of travel time each region has had previously), weather at the time of year we want the retreat to take place, and the costs involved.
+We’re judging potential locations based on travel time for humans, weather at the time of year we want the retreat to take place, and the costs involved.
 The costs are usually broken down into two main categories:

 • Travel